ENFORCEMENT OF SUPPORT OBLIGATION

 (b) $500 if the failure to provide requested

-information is the result of a conspiracy between the entity and the obligor to
+information is the result of a conspiracy between the entity and the obligor to not supply the requested information or to supply false

-(5) (a) Unless a court or administrative
+(5) (a) Unless a court or administrative agency

-agency has reduced past-due support to a sum certain judgment, the office shall
+has reduced past-due support to a sum certain judgment, the office shall

 provide concurrent notice to an obligor in accordance with Section 26B-9-207